GeotrekCE/Geotrek-admin/docs/install/advanced-configuration.rst

 **2 - Suricate Standard**

-This mode simply forwards all reports to Suricate, using the Standard API to post reports.
+This mode forwards reports to Suricate, using the Standard API to post reports.

+Reports are forwarded as long as we enter a value for the `email address` field at creation, otherwise they are kept for internal usage only.

 Set your account settings in ``custom.py``: